 - You can unlock better features

-1. You can save some serious money
+1. You can save a lot of money

-Suppose you had a $500,000 home loan at 5.00%.
-Your monthly repayments would be $2,685, and over the life of a 30-year loan you’d be paying $966,278.92.
+Suppose you have a $500,000 home loan at 5.00%.
+Your monthly repayments are $2,685, and over the life of a 30-year loan, you pay $966,278.92.

-Now suppose instead your home loan rate was just 10 basis points cheaper, at 4.90%.
-Your monthly repayment would now be $2,653.
-Sure, that $32 a month doesn’t sound like a huge saving, but when you look at it over a 30-year term, you’d be paying a total of $955,308.10.
+Now suppose instead, your mortgage rate is 10 basis points cheaper, at 4.90%.
+Your monthly repayment is now $2,653.
+Sure, that $32 a month doesn’t sound like a huge saving, but when you look at it over a 30-year term, you pay a total of $955,308.10.
 That’s $10,970.82.
-That extra $32 really adds up.
+That extra $32 does add up!

-Let’s say you’ve been paying your $500,000 home loan for five years, and you’ve got around $460,000 remaining on it.
-If you’re on a 5% rate paying $2,685 per month and refinance that $450,000 to a 4.90% rate at a new 30-year term, your monthly repayment would drop all the way to $2,441.34.
+Let’s say you’ve been paying your $500,000 mortgage for five years, and you’ve got around $460,000 remaining to pay.
+If you’re on a 5% rate paying $2,685 per month and refinance the $450,000 to a 4.90% rate at a new 30-year term, your monthly repayment drops to $2,441.34.

 In our first example, you’ve been paying your 30-year home loan at 5% for five years.
 You’ve paid it down to $460,000, and with interest, the remaining 25 years of your loan term would cost you a total of $805,232.43.
 In other words, $345,232.43 in interest.

-If you refinanced that remaining $460,000 to a 4.90% rate and a new 30-year term, over the life of the loan you’d end up paying $878,883.45, or $418.883.45 in interest.
-The cheaper repayment has ended up costing you dearly.
+If you refinance the remaining $460,000 to a 4.90% rate and a new 30-year term, you end up paying $878,883.45, or $418.883.45 in interest.
+So the cheaper repayment ends up costing you dearly.

-So let’s say instead you keep yourself on track to pay your loan off in the original timeframe.
-You refinance that $460,000 at 4.90% for a 25-year term.
-Here’s where you actually start to see the savings.
-Now you’ll pay a total of $798,714.48, or $338,714.48 in interest.
-You’ve saved yourself $6,517.95.
+So let’s say instead, you keep yourself on track to repay your mortgage in the original timeframe.
+Then, you refinance that $460,000 at 4.90% for a 25-year term.
+Here’s where you start to see the savings.
+Now you pay a total of $798,714.48, or $338,714.48 in interest.
+So you save yourself $6,517.95.

 2. You can repay your mortgage faster

 Let’s say in our hypothetical example that you’re five years into your 30-year, 5% home loan.
-You’re paying $2,685 a month, and you’ve got $460,000 left to pay off.
+You pay $2,685 a month, and you have $460,000 left to repay.

 3. You can unlock equity

 Now, let’s assume your home’s value has grown at the cumulative capital city growth rate over the last five years, which CoreLogic puts at 47.3%.
-That would put your $625,000 home’s value up to $920,625.
-All of a sudden that $165,000 in equity has transformed into $460,625.
+That increases your $625,000 home’s value to $920,625.
+All of a sudden, that $165,000 in equity transforms into $460,625.